Laws on the “Gran Tenedor (large property holder)”

 Moratorium on the payment of rents

-Tenants living in homes owned by large holders can request a temporary moratorium on the payment of rent rent, as long as they are in a situation of economic vulnerability due to the pandemic.
-This moratorium can be up to four months and must be agreed between the landlord and the tenant.
+Tenants living in homes owned by large holders can request a temporary moratorium on the payment of rent, as long as they are in a situation of economic vulnerability due to the pandemic.
+This moratorium can last up to four months and must be agreed upon between the landlord and the tenant.

 Automatic extension of rental contracts

 Rental contracts that expire during the state of alarm or their extensions will be automatically extended if the tenant so requests.
 This extension will have a minimum duration of six months and will also apply to housing contracts owned by large holders.